jaymanmt/e-waste-disposal/README.md

 - allow users to key in any location, letting them plan ahead, especially since e-waste can range in various weights and sizes which will result in vastly different levels of effort to organise its transport.
-The result would be 2 locations closest related to the search terms and those 2 locations would be compared by the user respect to with the json file data to visually show closest e-waste disposal.
-User will have two destinations with similar names to choose from to reduce chance of places with similar names. a limit of more than 2 destinations was found to provide data where the destinations were not similar in search terms or were situated in the same area.
+The result would be 1 location closest related to the search terms and that location would be compared visually on the map by the user with respect to with the json file data to find closest e-waste disposal.
-- contacts of e-waste disposal also provided to ensure they do not make a wasted trip.
-Will recommend to call beforehand before heading over.
-1) Existing features: Geolocate appears to work well on chrome browser but faces issues on safari and firefox.
-Should not impede on UX too badly if proper if else alerts are implemented.
+1) Existing features: Geolocate for user's current location.

 2) Features left to implement: